Pepelocotango/QlistGoStyle_and_AdjustImage_Lua_scripts/README_relase.md

 This Release contains two Lua scripts designed to enhance the user experience of OBS Studio, in live presentations, such as theater, conferences, and other live events.

-## Project Status

-These scripts are currently under review for official inclusion in the OBS Studio community.
-The approval process is managed by the core developers of the OBS Project, who evaluate the scripts to ensure their quality, security, and usefulness to the community.
-While we await this approval, users can test the scripts at their own risk.

 ## Included Scripts

 ### 1. Adjust image or video to screen (v1.8)